bitnami/charts/bitnami/opensearch/README.md

 ### Snapshot and restore operations

-As it's described in the [official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshots-register-repository.html#snapshots-filesystem-repository), it's necessary to register a snapshot repository before you can perform snapshot and restore operations.
+As it's described in the [official documentation](https://www.open.co/guide/en/opensearch/reference/current/snapshots-register-repository.html#snapshots-filesystem-repository), it's necessary to register a snapshot repository before you can perform snapshot and restore operations.

-This chart allows you to configure Elasticsearch to use a shared file system to store snapshots.
-To do so, you need to mount a RWX volume on every Elasticsearch node, and set the parameter `snapshotRepoPath` with the path where the volume is mounted.
+This chart allows you to configure Opensearch to use a shared file system to store snapshots.
+To do so, you need to mount a RWX volume on every Opensearch node, and set the parameter `snapshotRepoPath` with the path where the volume is mounted.
 In the example below, you can find the values to set when using a NFS Perstitent Volume:

 ```yaml
 extraVolumes: